judka-uriel/uriel-book/uriel_en.md

 “[liberty, equality, fraternity](https://en.wikipedia.org/wiki/Liberté,_égalité,_fraternité)” —
-which is essentially taken from the main ideas of the Torah: free will for each individual, equality of all before the law, and fraternal relations based on the rule “love your fellow as yourself”.
+which is essentially taken from the main ideas of the Torah: free will for each individual, equality of all before the law, and fraternal relations based on the rule “Love your fellow as yourself”.

 By definition, the Orthodoxes belong to the conservatives, while the Reformists belong to the progressive part of the spectrum.
-Between them are situated the Traditionalists, who are also called Conservatives, but they are conservatives only in relation to the Reformists — in the eyes of the Orthodoxes they are revolutionaries just the same.
+Between them are situated the Conservatives (*Masorti*), but they are conservatives only in relation to the Reformists — in the eyes of the Orthodoxes they are revolutionaries just the same.

 1.2. [authoritarians](https://en.wikipedia.org/wiki/Authoritarianism) and [liberals](https://en.wikipedia.org/wiki/Liberalism) — with regard to individual freedom